 If you have easy access to your router, you can simply connect your Pi using an Ethernet cable.

-Only the Raspberry Pi 3 has built-in WiFi.
+Only the Raspberry Pi 3 and Pi Zero Wireless have built-in WiFi.

 USB WiFi dongle

 You can find a USB WiFi adapter super cheap on Amazon.